Before 2000, my travel snapshots are

 - 22 Sask.

 - 2022 - June 22 to July 8.
 We travelled in the Last Lodge through good travelling weather, through rain, over roads with a lot of construction (the #1 just after Golden where they were widening the road and the bridge was being repaired after some damage last winter).
 And over some scenic highways, on the return trip.
-We went to see the Cypress Hills Interprovincial Park, with some bad luck with rain the first day at Fort Walsh and the Elkwater part of the Park on the Alberta side.
+We went to see Cypress Hills Interprovincial Park, with some bad luck with rain the first day at Fort Walsh and the Elkwater part of the Park on the Alberta side was closed for the day.
 I have a good capture of a red-winged black bird on a cattletail rush, and a herd of mountain goats at the roadside, despite all the 'weather'.
 I was primarily shooting through the front window at road signs; and so this became the trip of the Highways and roads (new GPS roads and our great driver and navigator, Pat).
 We visited friends and relatives along the way.
 Fran is 102 this year and is doing very well.
 Thanks to Wally and Brenda for the skylink wifi at Wadena.
 Thanks for the hospitality: Rose and Harry at Chestermere, Paul at his home at the lake, Gerry and Bev in Saskatoon, Dan and Carol in Regina, and Isabelle, Randall and Ellen in Ardrie.
 Was so good to see everyone.

 - 20 Winkler, Man.
 EEE LTV - 2020 - July 29 to August 18.
 The year of the COVID 19 Virus.
 After Pat arranges a time with EEE LTV factory's Benji Wall, to get the leveling jacks installed we leave for Winkler on the 9:30 ferry on July 29, 2020.
 We take a week to get to Winkler and spend the night of August 5th at EEE LTV parking lot.
 The leveling jacks and an adjustment to the water heater are finished by 2:00 and we go back to Morden for the night.
 Trying out the new jacks, of course.
 We visit Sandy and Ralph for a couple of hours in Winnipeg and then spend the night on a Walmart lot.
 We are getting to better at running the things in the Benz.
 So, we have a fairly nice trip back to Wadena and see Fran for a couple of visits.
 We need to wear masks.
 We get Sausages from St. Gregor, water from Watson and hot pepper jelly from Clossens at Quill Lake.
 Pat packs the things for his sisters.
 The next stop is to see John and Colleen to drop off the picture.
 Supper at their place and overnight at their place.
 The picture survived and looks good hanging on the LaPerle's wall.
 After a coffee with them in the morning we carry on to Irwin's at Valmont.
 We have some very hot weather until we get to Vancouver.
 We deliver Bonnie's stuff to her.
 The dishes survived!
 Go for some delicious fish and chips... thanks Bonnie, and Gelato.
 We get to Lloyd's place a few hours later, and visit for a while on the deck in the shade.
 Very nice and cool.
 Pam and Mike come over and Pam helps make the supper.
 Good to see them.
 Lloyd appreciates his 80th birthday gift of sausages.
 After bacon and eggs in the morning we are off to meet Harvey and Valerie in the Moscrop Park.
 Was good to see everyone.
 We catch the ferry back to Victoria, and unpack.
 We had tried the fridge on 12 volt for the first time while on the ferry.
 It worked well.
 We spend the time on the ferry in the Benz.
 We get home without any virus.
 It has been a very good trip.